tari/83pa28d/lesson/day01.md

 this guide we will use an assembler called [Brass](http://www.benryves.com/bin/brass/).
 **[CAPTAIN CALC EDIT]: Considering creating SDK for the guide that the reader can use**

-The following section will show how to install Brass on Windows, Mac OS, and Linux. **[CAPTAIN CALC EDIT]: The assembler should be placed in the directory for the assembler created beforehand**
+The following section will show how to install Brass on Windows, Mac OS, and Linux. **[ED NOTE]: The assembler should be placed in the directory for the assembler created beforehand**

 ### Windows
 (Need process description...)